temporalio/documentation/docs/system-tools/tctl.md

 ```bash
 alias tctl="docker exec temporal-admin-tools tctl"
 ```
-and then invoke `tctl` command as if it is installed locally.
-For example to describe default namespace:
+...and then invoke `tctl` command as though it is installed locally.
+For example, to describe the default namespace:
 ```bash
 tctl namespace describe
 ```